zrrbite/tilt-hydrometer-analysis/README.md

 ## Usage

-1. Run the data capture script **tilt.py** to connect and log SG and temperature readings from the TILT Hydrometer.
+1. Run the flask server **tilt_dashboard.py** to connect and log SG and temperature readings from the TILT Hydrometer.
 2. Use the analysis script **Hydrometer Regression.ipynb** to plot and analyze the logged data.

 ## License